This article has been revised from the original version.

 Pilates instructor, barista and actor: these are among the career backgrounds of those now managing $2.6 billion at Morton Wealth.
 The Calabasas-based firm doesn’t shy away from talking about its employees’ backgrounds outside of finance.
-In fact, the firm credits these perspectives for honing its unique approach to wealth management, which recently resulted in the firm’s best quarter in its 40-year history.
+In fact, the firm credits these perspectives for honing its unique approach to wealth management, which recently resulted in the firm’s best quarter for client growth in its 40-year history.

 The firm now manages assets on behalf of 1,100 clients and has seen an uptick in client interest since macroeconomic headwinds brought on by the Covid-19 pandemic exposed many stock market investors to loss and uncertainty.

-Unlike most wealth management firms, which commit half to two-thirds of their portfolios in the stock market, Morton reserves only a third of its assets – at the most – for the market at a time.
+Unlike most wealth management firms, which commit half to two-thirds of their portfolios in the stock market, Morton generally reserves only a third of its assets – at the most – for the market at a time.

 While unconventional for an industry built on formulas and models, Morton has been courting entrepreneurial clients through its distinctive approach since its founding.